astutespruce/secas-story-map/analysis/prep/README.md

 # SECAS Projects data preparation

-The SECAS boundary was prepared as part of the  the [Southeast Conservation Blueprint Explorer](https://github.com/astutespruce/secas-blueprint) project and saved to
+The SECAS boundary and SECAS states were prepared as part of the the [Southeast Conservation Blueprint Explorer](https://github.com/astutespruce/secas-blueprint) project and saved to:

-`data/boundaries/se_boundary.fgb`.
+- `data/boundaries/se_boundary.fgb`.
+- `data/boundaries/states.fgb`

-It was saved to PMTiles using `analysis/prep/create_tiles.py`.
+These boundaries were saved to PMTiles using `analysis/prep/create_tiles.py`.